flaviogoncalves/siptraining/README.md

 # siptraining

 This repository is for lab files for the training Understanding and TroubleShooting SIP.
-Instructions are available in the Wiki.
+Instructions are available in the [wiki](https://github.com/flaviogoncalves/siptraining/wiki).